I’ve seen people say, NO! Coaches need to STOP making players “pay” for their mistakes.

 When we effectively support them in taking responsibility for their own life and sports experiences, they learn not to brush it aside.
 We don’t leave them feeling so hopeless that they give up.
 They know that victim mode isn’t their only, nor best, option.

-Through unconditional love, unwavering faith, continual encouragement, belief, positivity, and patience, we can be leaders who raise up strong kids!!
+Through unconditional love, unwavering faith, continual encouragement, belief, positivity, and patience, we can be love fueled leaders who raise up strong, resilient kids <3 If you're not part of our Facebook Group for parents of competitive athletes yet, jump in the fun HERE.

 Join us in being the change.
 Let’s raise STRONG, confident kids who believe in their own ability to overcome mistakes they make!!!